-One last thing you need to look at is how you’re going to reward yourself for your awesome work.
-If you manage to quit something that’s bad for your health and made a change for the better, then you definitely deserve a reward.
-Find something to do with the time, the money or the effort that you save and celebrate the change you've made!
-Treat yourself to a new, healthier habit, or buy something you've wanted for a while.
-Do whatever you can to help reinforce the positive changes you've made and enjoy your progress!
+One last thing you need to consider is how you will reward yourself for your awesome work.
+If you manage to quit something bad for your health and make a change for the better, then you deserve a reward.
+Find something to do with the time, money or effort you save and celebrate the change you’ve made!
+Treat yourself to a new, healthier habit, or buy something you’ve wanted for a while.
+Do whatever you can to help reinforce your positive changes, and enjoy your progress!

-Breaking a bad habit and making a better one is never easy, or you wouldn't need to be here.
-Everyone has their bad habits, and the only person that can change them is you.
-Do whatever you can to make things easy for yourself and remember to just keep on trying.
-There's always a reason to want to change, and it's never an easy thing to do.
-You can do whatever you set your mind to, and with a good diet, regular exercise and a healthy lifestyle, you're well on your way to being a better you.
+Breaking a bad habit and improving a new one is never easy, or you wouldn’t need to be here.
+Everyone has bad habits, and the only person that can change them is you.
+Do whatever you can to make things easy for yourself, and remember to just keep on trying.
+There’s always a reason to want to change, and it’s never easy.
+You can do whatever you set your mind to, and with a good diet, regular exercise and a healthy lifestyle, you’re well on your way to being a better you.